open-mmlab/playground/label_anything/readme.md

 Here we provide a conversion script to convert the json format of label-studio output to COCO format.

+⚠Only items that have been annotated with all images are supported.

 ```shell
 cd path/to/playground/label_anything
 python tools/convert_to_rle_mask_coco.py --json_file_path path/to/LS_json --out_dir path/to/output/file